Leanny/PTCGPB/README.md

 ---

-Hi, I'm Lean, one of the developer of PTCGP Bot since August 2026.
+Hi, I'm Lean, one of the developers of PTCGP Bot since August 2026.
 Many community members have put countless hours into this bot.
 The bot will always be free.

 _Thanks for your support, and let’s keep those god packs coming!_ 😄